istio/istio.io/content/blog/2018/egress-https/index.md

 of the microservices must be written differently or configured differently, according to whether the microservice runs inside or outside an Istio service mesh.
 This contradicts the Istio design goal of [maximizing transparency](/docs/concepts/what-is-istio/#design-goals).
 Sometimes you need to compromise...

-The diagram below shows two options of sending HTTPS traffic to external services.
+The diagram below shows two options for sending HTTPS traffic to external services.
 On the top, a microservice sends regular HTTPS requests, encrypted end-to-end.
 On the bottom, the same microservice sends unencrypted HTTP requests inside a pod, which are intercepted by the sidecar Envoy proxy.
 The sidecar proxy performs TLS origination, so the traffic between the pod and the external service is encrypted.